themsaid/nova-cashier-manager/README.md

 This package adds several components to your Laravel Nova Admin panel to help you with managing customer subscriptions, it works hand in hand with [Laravel Cashier](https://github.com/laravel/cashier).

+Looking to see high-level information about your application's Stripe balance and charges in a Nova dashboard?
+Check out [Nova Stripe Dashboard](https://github.com/tightenco/nova-stripe).

 ## How it works

 This package adds a section in the billable resource details view with some information about the subscription: